dart-lang/site-www/src/_guides/language/language-tour.md

 <aside class="alert alert-info" markdown="1">
   **Note:**
-  For the latest, definitive list of operators, consult the [Dart language specification][].
+  The definitive list of Dart operators is in the [Dart language specification][].
 </aside>